bparanj/crystal/electronics/book/circuits.md

 ## Four Component Circuits

-Yes, four-component circuits are very common and can perform quite versatile functions.
+four-component circuits are very common and can perform quite versatile functions.
 Here are some examples:

 ### 1. RC Integrator with Diode and Resistor (RCRD)
    - Components: Two Resistors (R1, R2), Capacitor (C), and Diode (D)